We Made You: Development and release

 The single's music video was directed by Joseph Kahn, who also shot "Without Me" from The Eminem Show is in the same vein as previous videos under the Slim Shady persona, and the first of its kind since Encore's "Ass Like That".
 The video was filmed in Las Vegas and features guest star appearances by Dr. Dre, 50 Cent, Denaun Porter, Bobby Lee, The Palms hotel owner George Maloof, Francesca Le (playing Kim Kardashian), Melissa Peterman, Vanilla Ice, Trisha Paytas (playing Jessica Simpson's role in The Dukes of Hazzard), Derrick Barry (of America's Got Talent fame, playing Britney Spears), actress Gabrielle Salinger (playing Amy Winehouse) and pornographic actress Lisa Ann (playing Sarah Palin).
 The music video for "We Made You" premiered on April 7, 2009 at 6:00 AM on several MTV networks, as well as MTV.com.
 The video also premiered on Channel 4 in the United Kingdom on the next day.

 There is an R-Rated Director's Cut version of the video that premiered in a live show of Eminem's Concert in 2009.
-It features Lisa Ann fully nude as well as various shots of Eminem touching her breasts.
-In 2022, a high resolution version was leaked onto Reddit and made publicly available for the first time.